skydread1/portfolio/src/loicb/server/content/blog/deploy-django-beanstalk.md

 ### SSL Certificate

-In my case, I own the domain `loicblanchard.me`.
-I want to have my blog on the subdomain `blog.loicblanchard.me`.
+In my case, I own the domain `loicb.dev`.
+I want to have my blog on the subdomain `blog.loicb.dev`.
 I use GoDaddy for DNS provider but the process is quite similar for most providers.

-For HTTPS, we can create a SSL certificate using AWS Certificate Manager for the subdomain `blog.loicblanchard.me`.
+For HTTPS, we can create a SSL certificate using AWS Certificate Manager for the subdomain `blog.loicb.dev`.

 *Note: ACM provides the CNAME record name and value.
-For the name, it will provide something like this `_SOME-NUMBERS-HERE.blog.loicblanchard.me.`*
+For the name, it will provide something like this `_SOME-NUMBERS-HERE.blog.loicb.dev.`*

 *However, we need to only enter `_SOME-NUMBERS-HERE.blog` for it to work in GoDaddy.*

 ### Mapping Subdomain to ALB

-Then in GoDaddy, to resolve `blog.loicblanchard.me` to the ALB name, we need to add another CNAME record for the `blog` subdomain.
+Then in GoDaddy, to resolve `blog.loicb.dev` to the ALB name, we need to add another CNAME record for the `blog` subdomain.

 After that, we need to add rules to the ALB to redirect http to https using the ACM certificate.